MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-nor-loc-deployment-guidelines.md

 This sample consists of extensions for the Commerce runtime (CRT), Retail Server, and POS.
 To run this sample, you must modify and build the CRT, Retail Server, and POS projects.
 We recommend that you use an unmodified Retail SDK to make the changes that are described in this topic.
 We also recommend that you use a source control system, such as Microsoft Visual Studio Online (VSO), where no files have been changed yet.

 > [!NOTE]
-> Some steps in the procedures in this topic differ, depending on the version of Microsoft Dynamics 365 for Finance and Operations that you're using.
+> Some steps in the procedures in this topic differ, depending on the version of Microsoft Dynamics 365 for Retail that you're using.
+For more information, see [What's new or changed in Dynamics 365 for Retail](../get-started/whats-new.md).

 ## Development environment